6 Consulting Frameworks for Small Business (Guide + Worksheets)

 STARS: HIGH MARKET SHARE/HIGH MARKET GROWTH

-Business units and products in this quadrant use large amounts of cash, but are also leaders in the business, typically generating large amounts of cash.
+Business units and products in this quadrant use large amounts of cash but are also leaders in the business, typically generating significant revenue.

-The BCG Matrix is used for strategic allocation of resources, but can also be sued to project the trajectory of a company.
+The BCG Matrix is used for strategic allocation of resources but can also be used to project the trajectory of a company.
 Optimally, on a BCG Matrix, a business would continuously generate future Cash Cows or Stars.

 Optimally, on a BCG Matrix, a business would continuously generate future Cash Cows or Stars.